undistro/zora/docs/plugins/index.md

 !!! note
     The results are only available after a successful scan, in the same namespace as the `ClusterScan` (default is `zora-system`).

+!!! note
+    Currently, vulnerability reports are only available in Zora OSS.
+    We are working to include this in Zora Dashboard, and it will be available soon.

 ## How plugins work

 Starting from a `Plugin` and a `ClusterScan`, Zora manages and schedules scans by applying `CronJobs`, which